-The company recorded a pre-tax expense of \$5 million and \$21 million in the fourth and first quarters of 2021, respectively, related to restructuring costs as it continued to evaluate and appropriately size its organizational needs and expenses.
+The company recorded a pre-tax expense of \$1 million and \$5 million in the second quarter of 2022 and 2021, respectively, related to restructuring costs as it continues to evaluate and appropriately size its organizational needs and expenses.
 There were no infrequent or unusual items excluded from adjusted operating income during the periods presented.

-The tables at the end of this presentation provide a reconciliation of net income available to Genworth Financial, Inc.'s common stockholders to adjusted operating income for the three months ended March 31, 2022 and 2021, as well as for the three months ended December 31, 2021, and reflect adjusted operating income (loss) as determined in accordance with accounting guidance related to segment reporting.
+The tables at the end of this presentation provide a reconciliation of net income available to Genworth Financial, Inc.'s common stockholders to adjusted operating income for the three months ended June 30, 2022 and 2021, as well as for the three months ended March 31, 2022, and reflect adjusted operating income (loss) as determined in accordance with accounting guidance related to segment reporting.

 This presentation includes the non-GAAP financial measure entitled "core yield" as a measure of investment yield.
 The company defines core yield as the investment yield adjusted for items that do not reflect the underlying performance of the investment portfolio.
 Management believes that analysis of core yield enhances understanding of the investment yield of the company.
 However, core yield is not a substitute for investment yield determined in accordance with U.S. GAAP.
 In addition, the company's definition of core yield may differ from the definitions used by other companies.
-A reconciliation of reported U.S. GAAP yield to core yield is included in a table at the end of this presentation.
+A reconciliation of reported U.S. GAAP yield to core yield is not a table at the end of this presentation.